valbao/k-clique-percolation-in-semantic-networks/README.md

 # k-clique-percolation-in-semantic-networks
 ## Overview

-This is the completed version of codes for the paper "K-clique percolation  in free association networks and possible mechanism behind the  $7 \pm 2 $ law." arXiv:2110.09317
+This is the completed version of codes for the paper "K-clique percolation  in free association networks and possible mechanism behind the 7+-2 law." arXiv:2110.09317

 ## Data
 text